vekt0r-github/aoc2020/README.md

 ## Usage

 A compiled executable covering all code can be run with `app/aoc2020.exe [<day_number> ..]`; it must be run from the repository's base folder.
-The source code is located in `src/` (day11.py is thrown in for fun because i like the solution), and the input files are in `input/`.
+The source code is located in `src/` (day11.py is thrown in for fun because I like the solution), and the input files are in `input/`.

 ## Notes